¿Where I can find background music without copyright for my videos or presentations?

 - Bensound: In this website, we can find a combination of free music and music under licenses.
 The only downside is that we will have to attribute the author.
 Can be very interesting if we’re not going to use it in a commercial project, for example in a Powerpoint presentation for a college job or a business presentation.

 2. Download the songs for free under Creative Commons licenses.

 This option is well-suited for videos or presentations that are not important or professional projects because we will always have to verify under wich Creative Commons license is the songs and attribute (mention) the artist.
 This means writing in somewhere, like the description, that the song is theirs.

-- This kind of websites have less music.
-We loose originality because thousands of other people will be using the same songs on their projects.
+- This kind of websites has less music.
+We lose originality because thousands of other people will be using the same songs on their projects.